SethuRamanOmanakuttan/mailchain-newsletter-app/README.md

    ```sh
    cd client && npm install
    ```
 4. In the root directory, add your Mailchain account Secret Recovery Phrase to the .env file.
-You can rename the .env.example file
+You can rename the .env.example file.
+This account will act as the admin account.
    ```sh
    SECRET_RECOVERY_PHRASE="YOUR-MAILCHAIN-SECRET-RECOVERY-PHRASE"
    ```